Jberczel/jberczel.github.io/_posts/2015-01-21-transitioning-to-haml.md

 your ERB templates to Haml.
 Simplify.
 Enjoy.
 Laugh.
 20 minutes later, you will never go back.

-So that's exactly what I did with my guitar website.
-Here's one of the views displaying list of guitars before and after (note I did some additional refactoring which I'll explain below) using haml:
+So that's exactly what I did with my guitar forum website.
+Here's one of the views displaying list of guitars before and after using haml (note I did some additional refactoring which I'll explain below):

 <!--more-->